 You are.
-And it works out nicely, right?
-Because it’s a win-win-win, right?
+It works out nicely because it’s a win-win-win, right?
 Ideally, with the right fit, it’s beneficial for all of us to get together, right?
 To consider these questions in our own lives and the perspectives of others, right?

 Chris Ippolito 16:19

 Getting back to what it is that you value.
 When you have a list of three or four or five or six things, call them your top five, even though the number that you consider your top can change.
 It’s not that you don’t value anything or everything else in life, too.
 You do.
 It’s just that these top five are really disproportionately more intrinsically motivating to you.